MyRoute-app

 RouteXpert René Plücken (MRA Master)

-Along the way you will pass many beautiful cities and villages with beautiful sights, nice cafes and restaurants.
-Along the coast there are also several seaside resorts with beaches, boulevards and cozy terraces.
+Along the way, you'll pass many beautiful towns and villages with lovely sights, charming cafés, and restaurants.
+Along the coast, there are also several seaside resorts with beaches, boulevards, and inviting terraces.

-There are beautiful nature parks where you also have the opportunity to walk, hike or canoe.
-There are opportunities for water sports along the coast.
-The roads are of good quality, but be careful with a wet road surface it is slippery.
-Croatia has a wonderfully mild climate and you can spend the night in one of the many hotels, holiday parks or campsites.
+There are beautiful nature parks where you can also walk, hike, or canoe.
+Water sports are available along the coast.
+The roads are of good quality, but be careful when wet, as they can be slippery.
+Croatia has a wonderfully mild climate, and you can stay overnight in one of the many hotels, holiday parks, or campsites.

-This route takes you from Novigrad, via Opatija and Rijeka to Selište Drežničko and is approximately 327km and takes about 11 hours depending on the stops you make.
-You have the option to cut the ride in half by planning an overnight stay in Rijka.
-This is definitely worth it because Rijeka has a lot to offer for tourists.
+This route runs from Novigrad, via Opatija and Rijeka to Selište Drežničko.
+It is approximately 327km long and takes about 11 hours, depending on the stops you make.
+You have the option to split the journey in two by planning an overnight stay in Rijeka.
+This is definitely worth it, as Rijeka has much to offer tourists.

 Animation